French law does not provide for any materiality threshold— even transactions of modest size can be captured for review.

 Transactions reviewed under the French Monetary and Financial Code (MFC) include:

-- Direct or indirect acquisition by a foreign investor of an undertaking whose registered office is established in France
+- Direct or indirect acquisition by a foreign investor of the control of an undertaking whose registered office is established in France

 SCOPE OF THE REVIEW

 MoE assesses whether the transaction may jeopardize public order, public safety or national security based on the information the investor provided in its submission.
 Follow-up Q&A and meetings with MoE and other ministries involved are customary.
-The seller may also be requested to cooperate with the review.
+The seller and the target company may also be requested to cooperate with the review.

 Once the review is completed, the MoE may: